Looking for stabilizers in NSOP$\_1$: NSOP groups

 \subsubsection{Strengthenings of the Independence Theorem in NSOP$_1$}

 We know that NSOP$_1$ theories with existence satisfy 3-amalgamation for Lascar strong types.
 We will write $a\equiv^{L}_{E}b$ to mean that $a$ and $b$ have the same Lascar strong type over $E$.

-\begin{theorem}\cite[Theorem 5.6]{dobrowolski2022independence} Let $b\forkindep^{K}_{E}c$ and $a\equiv^{L}_{E}a'$ with $a\forkindep^{K}_{E}b$ and $a'\forkindep_{E}c$.
+\begin{theorem} \cite[Theorem 5.6]{dobrowolski2022independence} Let $b\forkindep^{K}_{E}c$ and $a\equiv^{L}_{E}a'$ with $a\forkindep^{K}_{E}b$ and $a'\forkindep_{E}c$.
 Then $\tp(a/Eb)\cup \tp(a'/Ec)$ does not Kim-fork over $E$. \end{theorem}

 In this subsection we prove some strengthenings of this result that we will use in the following subsection.
 For this we begin by recalling some facts about Kim-independence in NSOP$_1$ theories.
-We show in $\cite{bossut2022kimforking}$ that these results holds in hyperimaginaries, this with the fact that $a\forkindep^{K}_{E}b$ if and only if $bdd(Ea)\forkindep^{K}_{bdd(E)}bdd(Eb)$ for every tuples $a,b,e\in \mathbb{M}^{heq}$ implies that we can assume that the set of parameter $E$ we consider in the amalgamation problem is boundedly closed.
+It is shown in \cite[Theorem 2.5.10]{bossut2022kimforking} that \cref{indepth} holds in hyperimaginaries, this with the fact that $a\forkindep^{K}_{E}b$ if and only if $bdd(Ea)\forkindep^{K}_{bdd(E)}bdd(Eb)$ for all tuples $a,b,e\in \mathbb{M}^{heq}$ (\cite[Remark 2.2.13]{bossut2022kimforking} and symmetry of $\forkindep^{K}$) implies that we can assume that the set of parameter $E$ we consider in the amalgamation problem is boundedly closed.

+\begin{definition} Let $E\subseteq \mathbb{M}$ be a set of parameters and $p(x)$ be a type over $E$.
+We call $p$ a \emph{Kim-amalgamation base} if whenever $p_{1}$ and $p_{2}$ are non-Kim-forking extensions of $p$ over some sets of parameters $A$ and $B$ respectively, with $A,B\subseteq \mathbb{M}^{eq}$ such that $A\forkindep^{K}_{E}B$, then the type $p_{1}\cup p_{2}$ does not Kim-fork over $E$.
+Any complete type over a model or more generally a boundedly closed set is a Kim-amalgamation base: \cite[Theorem 2.5.8]{bossut2022kimforking}.\end{definition}

 \begin{prop}\cite[Proposition 2.2]{kim2021weak} Let $a_{0}\forkindep^{K}_{E}B$ with $E\subseteq B$ and let $I=(a_{i})_{i<\omega}$ be a Kim-Morley sequence over $E$.
 Then there is $I'\equiv_{Aa_{0}}I$ such that $I'$ is Kim-Morley over $B$. \end{prop}